Cofactr - Cofounders Matthew Haber & Phil Gulley

 You both co-founded Cofactr in 2021.
 What is it, and who does it benefit?

 Phil – Cofactr is logistics and supply chain technology for electronics hardware manufacturers.
 We work as a middle layer between design and manufacturing.
 There are so many things that can go wrong between design and manufacturing.
 Every problem pushes back your delivery date.
 From engineers at OEMs working through NPI all the way to scaled production at CMs, Cofactr’s tools work to make processes faster and more efficient.
-We’re like an accuracy/reality check at every step between “This is what I want to make” and “This is being made” in electronics.
+We’re like an accuracy/reality check at every step between “this is what I want to make” and “this is being made” in electronics.

 Matthew – More specifically, we work with lots of rapidly scaling hardware startups building awesome, complicated products like satellites, rockets, and agricultural robots.
 We also work with the contract manufacturers and EMS providers to these industries.